VitroidFPV/vitroidfpv.com/modules/articles/guides-fpv-dictionary.md

 * ###### Bando:
 An abandoned building that is used as a flying spot

+* ###### CC3D:
+CopterControl 3D - An old flight controller that was used in the early days of the hobby.
+It's not used anymore, and is only mentioned here for historical purposes

+* ###### KK:
+Old flight controllers that were configured using an LCD screen and buttons.
+Again, mostly just a historical mention

 * ###### Mode 1/2/3/4:
 Unlike the modes listed above, these are used to describe the stick layout on a radio